dylan-k/MyVale/README.md

 ## Changes

+To change a rule:
+- copy the rule's `/yml` file into the `custom` directory
+- modify the rule as needed
+- add the original rule to the ignores list in .vale.ini
+- delete the original rule file
+- commit/push to git repo

 If you change a style's .yml file, turn the rule off in `vale.ini` file and copy the .yml file to `styles/Custom`.
 Otherwise, you run the risk of replacing a deleted rule during an update.

-The goal is to merge and winnow the styles until the custom style is the only one.
+My goal is to merge and winnow the borrowed style sets until my custom set is the only one.

-Don't replace any styles you've already removed.
-After updates, review the ignored style list and delete related files.

 ## Testing